openedx-unsupported/devstack/README.rst

 This project requires **Docker 17.06+ CE**.
 We recommend Docker Stable, but Docker Edge should work as well.

-**Note:** Switching between Docker Stable and Docker Edge will remove all images and settings.
+**NOTE:** Switching between Docker Stable and Docker Edge will remove all images and settings.
 Don't forget to restore your memory setting and be prepared to provision.

 For macOS users, please use `Docker for Mac`_.
-Previous Mac-based tools (e.g. boot2docker) are not supported.
+Previous Mac-based tools (e.g. boot2docker) are *not* supported.

-`Docker for Windows`_ may work but has not been tested and is *not supported*.
+`Docker for Windows`_ may work but has not been tested and is *not* supported.

 You will also need the following installed:

 - make
 - python pip

 Getting Started
 ---------------

 All of the services can be run by following the steps below.

-Note that since we are running many containers, you should configure Docker with a sufficient amount of resources.
+**NOTE:** Since a Docker-based devstack runs many containers, you should configure Docker with a sufficient amount of resources.
 Our testing found that `configuring Docker for Mac`_ with a minimum of 2 CPUs and 4GB of memory works well.

 1. Install the requirements.

    .. code:: sh

       make requirements

 2. The Docker Compose file mounts a host volume for each service's executing